firehydrant/terraform-provider-firehydrant/docs/resources/on_call_schedule.md

 * `time_zone` - (Required) The time zone that the on-call schedule is in.
 * `strategy` - (Required) A block to define the strategy for the on-call schedule.
 * `restrictions` - (Optional) A block to define a restriction for the on-call schedule.
+* `effective_at` - (Optional) The date and time that the on-call schedule becomes effective.
+Must be in `YYYY-MM-DDTHH:MM:SSZ` format.
+Defaults to the current date and time.
+If set to the past, the schedule will be effective immediately.
+This attribute is not stored in Terraform state.

 The `strategy` block supports: